segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-ads.md

 ### Supported dynamic URL parameters

-By default Google Ads allows to use a lot of [dynamic URL tagging parameters](https://support.google.com/google-ads/answer/6305348){:target="_blank"} to track campains.
+By default Google Ads allows to use a lot of [dynamic URL tagging parameters](https://support.google.com/google-ads/answer/6305348){:target="_blank"} to track campaigns.

 SegmentStream supports the following parameters.